eidp/platform-documentation/docs/cicd/philosophy.md

 ### Application pipeline

 The image below shows the high-level overview for a CI/CD pipeline for an application.
-Next to building, testing and validating the application, it also includes the application deployment.
+Next to building, testing, and validating the application, it also includes the application deployment.

 ![Application pipeline](/img/cicd/build-pipelines-application.svg)